 Although a roadmap is often mistakenly viewed as a static document—something that’s written down once and then left more or less intact—the truth is that a roadmap is a living, dynamic document.

 Your product’s priorities will change.
 Your customers will change.
 Budgets will change.
 Your competitive landscape will change.
-All of these changes need to be able to be reflected on the roadmap, which itself will ideally be easily accessible so any relevant party—development, marketing, sales, executive stakeholders—can view it and gain an up-to-date picture of where the product is in its development journey.
-If your roadmap tool doesn’t allow for easy updates and easy sharing across the organization, then what value does it add?
+All of these changes need to be reflected on the roadmap, which itself will ideally be easily accessible so any relevant party—development, marketing, sales, executive stakeholders—can view it and gain an up-to-date picture of where the product is in its development journey.
+If your roadmap tool doesn’t allow for easy updates and easy sharing across the organization, what value does it add?

-Before creating a roadmap, think very carefully about the pros and cons of whatever application you’re planning to use.
+Before creating a roadmap, think carefully about the pros and cons of whatever application you’re planning to use.
 Presentation and spreadsheet software, for example, require manual updates and make sharing more difficult because they output static files that can’t easily be shared and accessed in a central location.

 2. Make sure you’re creating a roadmap that’s visually clear and compelling.

 Imagine creating a roadmap in spreadsheet format—rows and rows of epics and features and stories.
-Yes, it looks a bit boring, but surely everyone can look past the rows of text in an 8-point font and see the genius of your strategy, right?
+Yes, it looks a bit boring, but surely everyone can look past the rows of text in 8-point font and see the genius of your strategy, right?

 As a product manager, one of your key jobs is to be an evangelist for the product.
 A high-level visual presentation is a powerful way to help get buy-in on your strategy.

-- The VP of Product who had a designer use Adobe Illustrator to create their product roadmap document.
+- The VP of Product had a designer use Adobe Illustrator to create their product roadmap document.
 (Unfortunately, the designer needed to be involved in every change).